What Happens to Your Body When You Quit Eating Sugar?

 The naturally occurring sugars in fruits and vegetables are absolutely fine.
 The problem starts when you consume more than the recommended amount of sugar that is added to foods and beverages.

-It can be hard to think of a life without sugar as it’s in so much that we eat.
-There can even be surprisingly high amounts of sugar in foods that are meant to be healthy, like fruit.
+It can be hard to imagine a life without sugar, as it's in so much of what we eat.
+Surprisingly high amounts of sugar can even be found in foods that are meant to be healthy, like fruit.

 Men: 150 calories per day (37.5 grams or 9 teaspoons)